 The Anne Frank House – more than a museum

-The Annual Report of the Anne Frank House with an overview of the activities in 2012.
+The Anne Frank House is an independent, non-profit organisation.
+Read our Annual Report with an overview of activities in 2013.

 Thanks to our international partners, our educational products and projects can be found all over the world.